Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 What’s more, with all of the recent tax law changes, the income tax consequences of divorce will likely be even greater now than they were before.

-If you and your spouse own any stocks, bonds, or other investments, and you sell all or part of them in your divorce, you may be facing capital gains taxes.
-The same thing will be true if you withdraw funds from a retirement account to pay your divorce expenses, or to pay off your spouse.
+For example, if you and your spouse own any stocks, bonds, or other investments, and you sell all or part of them in your divorce, you may be facing capital gains taxes.
+If you or your spouse withdraws funds from a retirement account to pay your divorce expenses, or to pay off one spouse, the amount you withdrew will then be subject to income tax (and potentially a penalty as well.)

 While you can transfer money between your retirement account and your spouse’s retirement account in a divorce without creating a tax consequence, to reap that benefit you have to make sure that you transfer the money in the right way.
 If you screw it up, you may find yourself with a hefty tax burden you didn’t see coming.